It is important to realise that there is no one size fits all approach.

 What types of reporting will be provided?

-If someone is telling you that each month you will receive a lengthy 5 to 20-page report – is this really necessary!
+If someone is telling you that you will receive a lengthy 5 to 20-page report each month, is this really necessary?
 For a small business, I would say not.
+These lengthy reports can be an unnecessary cost for your business.

-You just need a fairly basic rundown that shows you a clear snapshot of what has worked over the last month.
+You just need a fairly basic rundown showing a clear snapshot of what has occurred over the last month.
 The raw and relevant data is essential, plus any recommendations that may need to be shared.

 Tip 4 – Better performance

 Typically you will achieve better results by outsourcing your Google Ads management.
-Lower cost per click, better results, ongoing optimisation and more can all be achieved.
+Lower cost per click, better results, ongoing optimisation, and more will all be achieved.

-Remember that your chosen professional has this expertise whereas your business is your expertise.
+Remember that your chosen professional has this expertise, whereas your business is your expertise.
+All Google Ads professionals continue to learn and work with Google’s best practices to achieve your results.

-By outsourcing, you will have the time you need to focus on the core of your business and look after any new business generated by your advertising.
+By outsourcing, you will have the time to focus on your business’s core and look after any new business generated by your advertising.

 Tip 5 – Large agency or small business